mbhall88/ontime/README.md

 hour.
 Likewise, passing `--to 2h` says "I only want reads that were generated before the second hour of sequencing".
 Using `--from` and `--to` in combination gives you a range.

+We support a range of time/duration units and they can be combined.
+For example, `3h45m` to indicate 3 hours and 45 minutes.
+See the [`duration-str` docs][duration] for the full list of support duration units.

 Negative durations are also allowed.
 A negative duration subtracts that duration from the **latest** start time in the file.
 So `--to -1h` will exclude reads that were sequenced in the last hour of the run.
 Negative ranges are also valid -